 To visualize the potential incremental benefits of working with an advisor, the illustration above shows estimated portfolio values for an advisor-managed multifactor stock portfolio and an investor-driven portfolio.
 Both portfolios assume \$25,000 invested every year for 20 years.
 The advisor-managed multifactor portfolio does not represent the performance of Forum Financial Management, LP or any actual client portfolio.
 Portfolio expected returns vary.
 The advisor-managed portfolio assumes the annual return of a diversified multifactor stock portfolio as calculated on Page 13, less an assumed 1.20% annual advisory fee.
-The investor-driven portfolio asproxied by Vanguard's Advisor Alpha to illustrate the potential quantitative benefits of consistently working with an advisor.
+The investor-driven portfolio assumes an annual reduction of 3% return as compared to an advisor-managed portfolio as proxied by Vanguard's Advisor Alpha to illustrate the potential quantitative benefits of consistently working with an advisor.
 The investor-driven portfolio return is further grossed up for the assumed 1.20% annual advisory fee that would not otherwise be charged.
 For general educational and illustrative purposes only.
 See the disclosures on Page 13 for the multifactor stock portfolio investment return information referenced above.